gpeterson406/GreenwoodBanner_Book/_book/07-simpleLinearRegressionInference.md

 using them on both the response and explanatory variables at the same time.
 The most common application of these ideas is to transform the response variable using the log-transformation, at least as a starting point.
-In fact, the log-transformation is so commonly used (and mis-used), that we will just focus on its use.
+In fact, the log-transformation is so commonly used (and miss-used), that we will just focus on its use.
 It is so commonplace in some fields that some researchers log-transform their data prior to even plotting their results.
 In other situations, such as when measuring acidity (pH), noise (decibels), or